-Score explanation: URSMD will offer one elective entitled "Planetary Health for the Practicing Physician" (EDD619).
+Score explanation: URSMD will offer two electives pertaining to Education for Sustainable Healthcare or Planetary Health.
+The first is entitled "Planetary Health for the Practising Physician" (EDD619).
 This hybrid online and in-person course will highlight a broad range of the health implications of climate change that we are currently seeing and will continue to see in the future as clinicians.
-In addition, we will discuss the healthcare industry's contribution to climate change and highlight opportunities to enhance communication abilities to better serve as physician advocates with respect to climate change and human health.
-This course will consist of traditional lectures via zoom, flipped classrooms, journal clubs and field trips to local sustainability organizations.
-The course is new this year.
+In addition, they discuss the healthcare industry's contribution to climate change and highlight opportunities to enhance communication abilities to better serve as physician advocates with respect to climate change and human health.
+This course consists of traditional lectures via zoom, flipped classrooms, journal clubs and field trips to local sustainability organisations.
+The course is in its third year.